pjaskulski/kursnbp/README.md

                      or a range of dates in format: 'YYYY-MM-DD: YYYY-MM-DD' or 'today' (today's price) or 'current' - current price (last published), default: current
-        -l --last    As an alternative to --date, the last <n> gold price can be retrieved e.g. -last=5, default: 0 -o --output  Output format: table (formatted text table), json (json format), csv (data with comma separated
+        -l --last    As an alternative to --date, the last <n> gold prices can be retrieved e.g. -last=5, default: 0 -o --output  Output format: table (formatted text table), json (json format), csv (data with comma separated